josephxbrick/documentorganizer/README.md

 # Table of contents and page numbering

-The plugin creates a table of contents (TOC) for artboards on the current page organized into sections.
+The plugin creates a table of contents (TOC) for artboards on the current Sketch page, organized into sections.
 It will page-number the artboards for you, as well as add legal-style numbering (1.0, 1.1, 2.0) to the titles of the artboards and in to the TOC.
 Here is an example of what that can look like:

 <img src="/readme_images/toc_image_newest.png" width="900">